James K. Baxter: Marriage and later career

 In 1948 Baxter married Jacquie Sturm at St John's Cathedral, Napier, and his developing interest in Christianity culminated in his joining the Anglican church and being baptised during that same year.
 They moved to Wellington and in February 1951 Baxter enrolled at Wellington Teachers' College.
 In 1952 Baxter's poems were published in a collaborative volume, Poems Unpleasant, alongside poems from Louis Johnson and Anton Vogt.
 He completed his teaching course in December 1952, and subsequently published his third major collection of poems, The Fallen House.
 In 1954 he was appointed assistant master at Epuni School, Lower Hutt, and it was here that he wrote a series of children's poems published later as The Tree House, and Other Poems for Children (1974).

 Baxter and his wife had a daughter, Hilary, in 1949, and a son, John, in 1952.

 In late 1954, Baxter joined Alcoholics Anonymous, successfully achieving sobriety, and in 1955, he finally graduated with a Bachelor of Arts from Victoria University College.
 He had also received a substantial inheritance from a great-aunt in 1955 and was able to purchase a house for the family in Ngaio, Wellington.
 He left Epuni School early in 1956 to write and edit primary school bulletins for the Department of Education's School Publications Branch.
 This period is likely to have influenced his later writing which criticised bureaucracy.

 In 1957 Baxter took a course in Roman Catholicism and his collection of poems In Fires of No Return, published in 1958 by Oxford University Press, was influenced by his new faith.
 This was his first work to be published internationally, though it was not critically well-received.
-Baxter's wife, a committed Anglican, was dismayed by his conversion to Catholicism, and it was partly because of his conversion that they separated in 1957.
+Through the late 50s and 60s Baxter visited the Southern Star Abbey, a Cistercian monastery at Kopua near Central Hawke's Bay.
 Baxter admitted however in a letter to a friend that his conversion was "just one more event in a series of injuries, alcoholism, and gross mistakes".
-Through the late 50s and 60s Baxter visited the Southern Star Abbey, a Cistercian monastery at Kopua near Central Hawke's Bay.
-He was baptised into the Catholic church in 1958.